softworkz/emby-wiki/Item-Information.md

 This is a friendly version of MediaType that can be used for display purposes, if desired.

 ### EndDate
 This is the date an item ended.
-Currently only used for people to represent death day.
+For Persons this represents death date.
+For series that have ended, this is the air date of the final episode.

 ### ImageTags
 This will tell you what images are available for an item.
 See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)